-The driver will inform you that your pass is not valid and you may be asked to pay the normal adult fare if you intend to travel.
-If you do not wish to pay your fare you may be refused travel.
+The driver will inform you that your pass isn't valid and you may be asked to pay the normal adult fare if you intend to travel.
+If you don't wish to pay your fare you may be refused travel.

 Contact Middlesbrough Council using the phone number shown on the back of your pass as soon as possible to arrange for a new pass to be issued.

 A member of staff is available to process bus pass applications during these times: